 Citizens of North African countries have very little chance of being granted asylum in Germany, which has led many of them to throw away their passports and claim Syrian nationality.

-with establishing identities of its citizens by comparing fingerprint scans.
+On Monday, Morocco vowed to help with establishing identities of its citizens by comparing fingerprint scans.

 "The Moroccans have said they will generally get back within 45 days," de Maiziere told reporters in Rabat.